adaa-polsl/RuleKit/README.md

 ```
 java -jar RuleKit.jar minimal-deals.xml
 ```
 The results of the analysis will be located in *./examples/results-minimal/deals/* folder.
 Note, that the repository already contain reference results - they will be overwritten.
-See [this Wiki section][./wiki/1-Batch-interface] for detailed information how to configure batch analyses in RuleKit.
+See [this Wiki section](../../wiki/1-Batch-interface) for detailed information how to configure batch analyses in RuleKit.

 ## RapidMiner plug-in

 In the following subsection we show an example regression analysis with a use of RuleKit RapidMiner plugin.
 The investigated dataset is named *methane* and concerns the problem of predicting methane concentration in a coal mine.
 The set is split into separate testing and training parts distributed in ARFF format ([download](data/methane)).
 For demonstration needs, a smaller version of these datasets suffixed with *-minimal* have been provided.

 To perform the analysis under RapidMiner, load and execute [./examples/preparation.rmp](/examples/preparation.rmp) process.
 Its role is to add metadata to the sets and store them in the RM format (RapidMiner does not support metadata for ARFF files).
 After loading sets with *Read ARFF*, the *Set Role* operator is used for setting *MM116_pred* as the label attribute (in the survival analysis, a *survival_time* role has to be additionally assigned to some other attribute).
 Then, the sets are saved in RapidMiner repository under locations *Local Repository/methane-train-minimal* and *Local Repository/methane-test-minimal* with *Store* operators.

 As the next step, please load [./examples/regression.rmp](./examples/regression.rmp) process.
 After executing it, datasets are loaded from the RM repository with *Retrieve* operators.
 Then, the training set is provided as an input for *RuleKit Generator*.
 The model generated by *RuleKit Generator* is then applied on unseen data (*Apply Model* operator).
 The performance of the prediction is assesed using *RuleKit Evaluator* operator.
-[Performance metrices](./wiki/#43-performance-metrices) as well as generated model are passed as process outputs.
+Performance metrices as well as generated model are passed as process outputs.

-See [this Wiki section][./wiki/2-RapidMiner-plugin] for detailed information how to configure RuleKit RapidMiner plugin.
+See [this Wiki section](../../wiki/2-RapidMiner-plugin) for detailed information how to configure RuleKit RapidMiner plugin.

 ## R package

 In this subsection we present a survival analysis of *BMT-Ch* dataset with RuleKit R package.
 The set concerns the problem of analyzing factors contributing to the patients’ survival following bone marrow transplants.
-In order to perform the experiment, please run [./experiment/survival.R](./experiment/survival.R) script in R. As a result, a rule model is trained and survival function estimates for the entire dataset and for the rules are plotted.
+In order to perform the experiment, please run [./experiments/survival.R](./experiments/survival.R) script in R. As a result, a rule model is trained and survival function estimates for the entire dataset and for the rules are plotted.

-[This Wiki section][./wiki/3-R-package] contains detailed information on using RuleKit R package.
+[This Wiki section](../../wiki/3-R-package) contains detailed information on using RuleKit R package.

 # Citing